U.S. gas prices set record for fourth straight day

-The average for a gallon of regular gas reached an all-time high of $4.44 on Friday after increasing by 2 cents overnight, AAA said.
+The average for a gallon of regular gas reached an all-time high of $4.44 on Friday after increasing by 2¢ overnight, AAA said.

 Friday's price hike marked the fourth straight day gas prices set a record high in the U.S.